October SDIS NEWSDISCOVER YOUR SDIS IDENTITY

 For history, see Scholar's Notebook, March 2012, for a "Chronological Look at ...Study Groups".
 It contains a compilation of comments regarding the formation and features of the following SDIS groups: a) "Works-in-Progress" (first, spontaneously formed study group, members exchange and critique each others' research, Alice Marquis' brain-child); b) "Literature" (formed 1993 to discuss "Literature/Discourse Theory", evolved into a literary discussion group, members take turns hosting meetings, selecting texts, leading discussions); c) "Science" (formed 1998, stimulated by Bea Rose questioning the relation between brain and mind, members select reading assignments, favor informative, current science books, Rose, facilitator); d) "Colloquy Cafe" (2006, new member meeting generated the idea of a study group that focuses on a single word or concept at each meeting, lively discussion ensues without any attempt at consensus, topics chosen by the group, Gusman, initial facilitator); e) Culture... more

 Further information on these gatherings:

-The "Breakfast Roundtable" will gather at Coco's on Monday, July 21, from 9:30 a.m. to 11 a.m. for breakfast and roundtable discussion.
+The "Breakfast Roundtable" gathers at Coco's monthly, on Mondays from 9:30 a.m. to 11 a.m. for breakfast and roundtable discussion.
 Coco's is located in University City at the intersection of Genesee and Nobel Drive in the Costa Verde shopping center, across the street from University Town Center.
-To make a reservation, contact Barbara Heckler at firstname.lastname@example.org by... continue
+To make a reservation, contact Barbara Heckler at ... continue